Orthopaedic Acupuncture 6 Month Diploma Course

 - The same proceeding is required prior to treating your clients or during assignments

-- The balance of £1200 payable in three monthly installments payable to each of the 3 course tutors
+• The balance of £1600 is payable in up to three monthly installments payable to Dragomir Lubamirov

 After successfully completing your course there is a £30 certification charge